cybersonic/vscode-cfml-formatter/README.md

 ![Right click format](assets/RightClickFormat.gif "Right click format")
 - Triggered on Save or via VSCode's `Format Document` command (`Shift` + `Alt` + `F`)
 ![Format on Save](assets/FormatOnSave.gif "Format on Save")
-## Development

-### Requirements
-- Java 11 to run the LSP server
-- Ant and Maven
-- Node.js and npm
-- VS Code and vscx `npm install -g vsce`

-### Building and Packaging
-- Run `npm run vscode:pacakge`

-This will create a cfml-formatter-0.0.1.vsix file in the root of the project.
-You can install this in VS Code by running `code --install-extension cfml-formatter-0.0.1.vsix`

-### Under the hood

-The extension is split into a client (written in TypeScript) and a server (written in CFML).
-The client is responsible for handling the UI and sending requests to the server.
-The server is responsible for formatting the CFML code.

-The Server is a lucee server being run from [App.java](server/src/main/java/org/lucee/App.java) which is an embedded version of tomcat that is packaged up as a .jar file with the whole Language Server Code being written as a Lucee WAR and dynamically expanded.

-Each instance of VSCode will start it's own server on a different port.
-This is by design as VSCode extensions are responsible for the subprocess (running `java -jar resources/lucee_lsp-1.0-all.jar`) and start and stop instances with each new Workspace window that is opened.

-The client is responsible for sending  textDocument and workspace requests to the server and then handling the responses.
-The LSP is basically the "brains" of the extension and uses CFFormat and CFTokens to format the code as well as doing other functions that a LSP can do.

-## Known Issues
-- We dont check for the java version and assume you have Java 11 installed, if you dont you will see an error in the output window

 ### CFFormat and CFRules files
 So that you can manage how you want your code to be formatted, you can create a `.cfformat.json` file in the root of your project.
 You can read more about cfFormat [here](https://www.forgebox.io/view/commandbox-cfformat).
 An easy way to create `.cfformat.json` file is to run `box cfformat settings wizard" and it will generate the file for you.